EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 A macro, in Rust, is simply a piece of code that generates other Rust code during compilation.

 Macros are not a new concept or unique to Rust.
-However, if you're used to other programming languages, you're probably confused by the idea of having a fancy decorator, with brackets containing a function call, all with a hashtag at the beginning.
+However, if you're used to the lack of macros in other programming languages, you're probably confused by the idea of having a fancy decorator, with brackets containing a function call, all with a hashtag at the beginning.

-In addition to the above, it is quite common to see macros in other people's code, so it can be difficult to understand if it is your first contact with the language, it happened to me.
+In addition to the above, it is quite common to see macros in other people's code, which can be daunting the first time you're reading Rust code.

 ``` rust